92username/calculadora/README.md

 name: validapagamento
 ```
 3. Save the 'pubspec.yaml' file.
+4. Make sure the .dart file is located in the bin directory.
-4. Run the exercise using the Dart command:
+5. Run the exercise using the Dart command:
 ```bash
 dart run
 ```